 Tuesday, May 24, 2016

 At Phagwara station, we virtually dragged ourselves out of the train.
-The rush was amazing.
-It was a Saturday and most Delhiites hop onto this particular train to head towards Golden Temple in Amritsar.
+The rush was overwhelming.
+It was a Saturday, and most Delhiites hop onto this particular train to head to the Golden Temple in Amritsar.
 But unlike our co-passengers, we got off at Phagwara.
-Travelling with a group of young footballers, we wanted to touch the pind (village) where football is next to religion.
+Traveling with a group of young footballers, we wanted to visit the pind (village) where football is next to religion.

-We have so far heard about football cultures and traditions of Calcutta, Goa and Kerala.
-But Punjab seemed to be very different.
-As the bus weaved past the vast agricultural lands on our way from Phagwara station to Rurka (some 15 kms from Phagwara), we were thrilled.
-It was April end.
-Yet, the heat was tolerable.
+We had so far heard about the football cultures and traditions of Calcutta, Goa, and Kerala.
+But Punjab seemed different.
+As the bus weaved past vast agricultural lands on our way from Phagwara station to Rurka (about 15 km from Phagwara), we were thrilled.
+It was the end of April, yet the heat was tolerable.

-A village in the Tehsil Phillaur in Jalandhar, Rurka is entirely different.
-It is a quiet, serene and a sleepy village.
-Other neighbouring villages include Bundala, Kahna Dhesian, Dhinpur, Bir Bansian and Pasla.
-In fact, Hans Raj Hans song 'Pind Diyan Galliyan' becomes so much true as the bus moved a little deeper into the rural village Rurka Kalan which lies on the Jandiala-Goraya road.
+Rurka, a village in Tehsil Phillaur in Jalandhar, is entirely different.
+It is quiet, serene, and sleepy.
+Neighboring villages include Bundala, Kahna Dhesian, Dhinpur, Bir Bansian, and Pasla.
+In fact, Hans Raj Hans’ song “Pind Diyan Galliyan” comes alive as the bus moved deeper into Rurka Kalan, which lies on the Jandiala-Goraya road.

 A youth football academy in a village?
-That sounds quite interesting.
-But before I write about the academy, let me introduce you to Gurmangal Dass Soni.
-Soft-spoken and affable, Gurmangal, however, isn't a former footballer or a coach who talks big about his past achievements.
-Neither he is a referee or anybody in the football establishment 'talking, talking but doing nothing'.
+That sounds fascinating.
+But before introducing the academy, let me tell you about Gurmangal Dass Soni.
+Soft-spoken and affable, Gurmangal is not a former footballer or a coach who boasts about past achievements.
+He is neither a referee nor an official who talks endlessly without action.
+Interestingly, he is an electronics engineer with a deep passion for football.

-He formed the Youth Football Club in 1997 which soon got involved in a big way in football promotion at Rurka Kalan.
-With the help of local villagers and NRIs, he got a great amount of monetary support to run the project.
-With around 15-20 footballers, Gurmangal started his team, took part in tournaments and even started winning them.
-The cash awards won from the tournaments were deposited in a bank and soon he was able to collect Rs 80,000 from the prize money.
-His own family also extended support.
-They chipped in with Rs 1 lakh per year.
-The villagers also joined them in his effort to promote the game at the grassroot level.
+He formed the Youth Football Club (YFC) in 1997, which soon became actively involved in promoting football at Rurka Kalan.
+With the support of local villagers and NRIs, he secured significant funding to run the project.
+Starting with around 15–20 footballers, Gurmangal began participating in tournaments—and even started winning them.
+Prize money from the tournaments was deposited in a bank, and he soon accumulated Rs 80,000.
+His family also supported him, contributing Rs 1 lakh per year.
+Villagers joined the effort, helping promote the game at the grassroots level.

-The YFC has produced six international players from the current Anwar Ali (India and Dempo) to Surjit Singh Sandhu, Narinder Kumar Kaushal, Narinder Kumar Gill, Kulwant Singh and Baljinder Singh.
-Today the club boasts of a Youth and Sports Complex, which houses a hostel for 24 players, a computer laboratory, a multi-purpose gymnasium and well-manicured ground.
-Besides, YFC and the academy has also tied up with two schools where the students are given free education.
+The YFC has produced six international players, from Anwar Ali (India and Dempo) to Surjit Singh Sandhu, Narinder Kumar Kaushal, Narinder Kumar Gill, Kulwant Singh, and Baljinder Singh.
+Today, the club boasts a Youth and Sports Complex, which houses a hostel for 24 players, a computer laboratory, a multi-purpose gymnasium, and a well-manicured ground.
+The club has also partnered with two schools, where students receive free education.

-At present, the academy has 125 players in the U-12, U-14, U-17, U-19 and senior club categories.
-All the trainees are provided free boarding and lodging, kit and education.
-The Sports Department is bearing the expenses of the 15 students.
-The club has roped in four coaches -– Jatinder Sharma, Amarjit Dari, a former JCT player, and Kulwant Bunty, a former international player, and Mandeep Kumar of the Sports Department.
+Currently, the academy has 125 players across U-12, U-14, U-17, U-19, and senior club categories.
+All trainees are provided free boarding, lodging, kits, and education.
+The Sports Department covers the expenses of 15 students.
+The club has employed four coaches: Jatinder Sharma, Amarjit Dari (a former JCT player), Kulwant Bunty (a former international player), and Mandeep Kumar from the Sports Department.

 RIP Kallu Mian